 Second-Line Kickoff Parade – Kicking off the festival on Thursday, the French Quarter Festival Second-Line Kickoff Parade passes through Bourbon Street before ending at the famous Jackson Square.
 Make sure to check out the historical parade, which will be running for its 37th annual edition.

 Take a Dance Lesson – The French Market Traditional Jazz Stage and Chevron Cajun-Zydeco Showcase will feature a range of dance classes throughout the entire weekend.
 All styles ranging from Traditional and Contemporary Jazz to 1920’s Charleston, Cajun Jitterbug and more are on offer and classes are free and open to the public.

 Check out the Chevron Children’s STEM Zone – Hosted on the Riverfront at the Natchez Wharf, the Children’s Science, Technology, Engineering and Math zone is fun for the whole family.
 Featuring interactive and fascinating activities, there’s always something to learn in the STEM Zone.

 Plan ahead: Book your perfect trip with our United States travel guide and destination information.
 Does United States require a visa?
 Check the visa requirements before you get caught up during your travel.

-Stay safe: Even the best-laid plans can head south. battleface can help you stay safe in dangerous or hostile situations as well as that epic road trip or catching a few waves.
-How to stay safe during French Quarter Festival 2021?
+Stay safe: Even the best-laid plans can head south.
+SafetyWing travel medical insurance can help you stay safe and cover you in unlikely situations as well as that epic road trip or on your next adventure.
+How to stay safe during French Quarter Festival 2023?
 If you’re not covered for your trip yet, get your quote here.

 Spend money wisely: Take public transport and dine in from time to time are common saving tips during traveling.
 How to spend money wisely in United States?
 Make use of technology.
 There’s an app for everything.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for French Quarter Festival 2021 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for French Quarter Festival 2023 using the map below!